 Predicting the Value of Medical Malpractice Cases

-(2) The defendant’s job and age impacts the value of medical malpractice cases.
+(2) The defendant’s job and age affect the value of medical malpractice cases.
 Apparently, the data shows that physicians pay more than residents and older doctors pay less than younger doctors; and

 (3) The accusations themselves matter.
 For example, doctors accused of altering medical records pay on average double the settlement/verdict.

-These are certainly interesting observations.
+These are interesting observations.
 Anyone who reads this blog knows I am a big fan of statistical calculations to predict value.
-But, obviously, it is impossible to use data to predict the value of any specific medical malpractice case.
-But for $320, I think it is worth taking a look at in the right case.
-The website features a few sample valuations, including a sample valuation of a Maryland medical malpractice case.
+But, obviously, it is impossible to use data to predict the value of any specific health provider liability case.
+But for $320, I think it is worth looking at in the right case.